HMR Funding Can Help Keep Medical Debt Collectors at Bay

 Contact us now or give us a call at 888-377-1245 to discuss your personal injury case

-We will quickly review your case, and can purchase your medically necessary bills from your medical provider promptly upon approval.
-We purchase medical accounts receivables from a nationwide network of high quality medical providers, or we can work with your provider of choice.
+We will review your case, and may be able to purchase your medically necessary bills from your medical provider promptly upon approval.
+We often purchase medical accounts receivables from a nationwide network of high quality medical providers, or we can work with your provider of choice.
 The choice is always yours.

 About the author: